kernpunkt/hush/README.md

 ![](/docs/hush-pull.gif)

-In order to update the local contents of a `.env` file, use the `pull` command:
+To update the local contents of a `.env` file, use the `pull` command:

 `yarn hush pull <key> <envFile>`